wavefrontHQ/docs/pages/doc/proxies_container.md

 You must specify:
 * WAVEFRONT_URL: The URL of your Operations for Applications service (e.g., https://example.wavefront.com)
-* Authentication parameters for your [subscription type](subscriptions-differences.html) and authentication type:
-    * For VMware Cloud services subscriptions and authentication with a [server to server OAuth app](csp_server_to_server_apps.html), CSP_APP_ID and CSP_APP_SECRET are the server to server app credentials (ID and secret).
-The server to server app must be assigned with the **Proxies** service role and must be added to the VMware Cloud organization running the Operations for Applications service instance.
-CSP_ORG_ID is the ID of the VMware Cloud organization.
-    * For VMware Cloud services subscriptions and authentication with an [API token](csp_users_account_managing.html#generate-an-api-token), CSP_API_TOKEN is the VMware Cloud services API token.
-The API token and its associated user account must be assigned with the **Proxies** service role.
-    * For original subscriptions, WAVEFRONT_TOKEN is the [Operations for Applications API token](api_tokens.html).
+* WAVEFRONT_TOKEN is the [Operations for Applications API token](api_tokens.html).
 The user account or service account associated with the API token must be assigned with the **Proxies** permission.
 * The port that the proxy is using; 2878 by default.